PayRequest/payrequest.github.io/payment-request/twitter-payment-request.md

 </div>
 </div>
 <h3>
-Latest date shows that users are spending the most time on their smartphones browsing through social media apps like Twitter, Facebook, and Twitter.
+Latest date shows that users are spending the most time on their smartphones browsing through social media apps like Twitter, Facebook, and Instagram.
 You can use PayRequest to add a payment link on your social media pages to boost your leads and drive more sales.
 </h3>

 </div>